cyrus-and/chrome-remote-interface/README.md

   to, it  takes the array returned by the `List` method and must return the numeric index of a tab.
 Defaults to a function which returns the currently active tab (`function (tabs) { return 0; }`);
 - `protocol`: [Remote Debugging Protocol][rdb] descriptor object.
-Passing `null` causes the proper protocol descriptor to be fetched from the remote Chrome repository according to the version exposed by the instrumented Chrome instance, falling back to the default if that is not possible.
-Defaults to the [hardcoded local version][local-json];
+Defaults to use the protocol chosen according to the `fallback` option;
 - `fallback`: a boolean indicating whether the protocol must be fetched *remotely* or if the fallback local version must be used.
+It has not effect if the `protocol` option is set.
 Defaults to `false`.

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`; when `callback` is omitted a `Promise` object is